 - 1. For each element name of the BoundNames of ForBinding do - a.
 If IsConstantDeclaration of LetOrConst is false, then - i.
-Call environment's CreateMutableBinding concrete method with argument name.

-b.
-Else,

-- call environment's CreateImmutableBinding concrete method with argument name.
-Return the result of performing Binding Initialisation for ForBinding passing value and environment as the - arguments.
+Call environment's CreateMutableBinding concrete method with argument name. ii.
+Assert: The above call to CreateMutableBinding will never an return an abrupt completion. - b.
+Else, - i.
+Call environment's CreateImmutableBinding concrete method with argument name. - Return the result of performing Binding Initialisation for ForBinding passing value and environment as the arguments.

-${\it IterationStatement: for (LeftHandSideExpression in Expression) Statement}$
+IterationStatement : for (LeftHandSideExpression in Expression) Statement